Can we manage your Life Insurance and Super fund Beneficiary Nomination for you?

 If you've changed Partners since your last nomination was made and you haven't yet updated your nomination, your former partner (and not your current one), could be entitled to the balance of your super fund payout.

 - If you're a Co-parent of non-biological children and not living with them, additional legal advice might be needed as the child of a lesbian co-mother or gay co-father will have to prove financial dependence.

-- If you're part of a couple who are Living Apart Together you might not quality under these definitions and additional legal advice might be needed.
+- If you're part of a couple who are Living Apart Together you might not qualify under these definitions and additional legal advice might be needed.

-- If you're part of a Polyamorous relationship, you might not quality under these definitions and additional legal advice might be needed.
+- If you're part of a Polyamorous relationship, you might not qualify under these definitions and additional legal advice might be needed.

-Each LGBTQI+ person may have differing levels of support from their own biological families.
+Each LGBTQI+ person may have differing levels of support from their own biological family.